Khlysts: Beliefs and practices

 Radzinsky says that they referred to the whirling dance as "spiritual beer", on account of its intoxicating effect.
 He reports that after the dance had continued for some time, the worshippers fell to the floor: "And that was the end of it.
 But apparently only because I was present."
 Radzinsky claims that in some arks, the Khlysts would at this point engage in "group sinning" – a frenzied sexual orgy, which they believed would purify them from the lusts of the flesh.
-Similarly, C. L. Sulzberger, in his book The Fall of Eagles, writes that the Khlysty's "foremost idea was that salvation could be attained only by total repentance and that this became far more achievable for one who had truly transgressed.
+Similarly, C. L. Sulzberger, in his book The Fall of Eagles, writes that the Khlysts' "foremost idea was that salvation could be attained only by total repentance and that this became far more achievable for one who had truly transgressed.
 'Sin in order that you may obtain forgiveness,' was the practical side of the Khlysty."

 Other scholars have dismissed these rumours.
 Frederick Cornwallis Conybeare, referencing a study by Karl Konrad Grass, writes:

 [The Khlysty] have been accused of ending their radenia or religious dances with wholesale debauchery, the lights being first put out.
 Grass examines the evidence very carefully and impartially, and rejects the story as calumny.
 The only thing that gives it colour is that often, when the ecstasies are over, the exhausted votaries drop down on the floor and sleep till dawn, the men on one side of the apartment, the women on the other.
 Their doing so, instead of going home at once, is a necessity dictated either by the climate or by fear of the Russian police, whose suspicions would be roused if they trooped home at a late hour.

 Historian Joseph T. Fuhrmann claims that "splinter groups practiced 'holy intercourse,' but most khlysty were devout pentecostalists who condemned such behaviour."
+According to one view, the emergence of the Skoptsy—a breakaway sect from the Khlysts which practiced self-castration—reflected an impulse to preclude the possibility of sexual relations between Khlysts, which may have occurred occasionally after ecstatic dances or between male Khlysts and their "spiritual sisters" (the women who acted as their wives but together with whom they were supposed to maintain celibacy).
+One of the earliest Skoptsy preachers testified that he and his comrades turned to castration as the only way to maintain the celibacy demanded by the Khlysts.
+(Note: A quotation from the record of the first investigation into the Skoptsy reads: "Their faith most firmly confirmed that no one should have carnal intercourse with women, considering it the gravest sin, but since human flesh, despite this prohibition, sometimes forced one to seek the female sex, which could not be avoided even by the most brutal [self-]flagellation, he, Blokhin, reasoned together with the homesteader Yevsey Gnevushev and the runaway peasant Kondraty Nikiforov that one can escape that sin only through castration, citing as an example cattle, which after treatment no longer commit fornication…".)